-Development Code Amendment Case Number DCA14-009 - To amend Washoe County Code Chapter 110 (Development Code) to amend Article 500 - Signs: Title and Contents; to remove Article 502 - Billboard Regulations and Article 504 - Sign Regulations; and to adopt a new Article 505 (Sign Regulations).
+County Code (WCC) Chapter 110 (Development Code) at Article 500, Sign Regulations: Title and Contents, to remove Article 502, Billboard Regulations, and Article 504, Sign Regulations, and replace them with Article 505, Sign Regulations.
+(Bill No. 1762) (All Commission Districts.)